codezeit/Komplano-Development/readme.md

    `.env` file in this layer.
 But we'll add it in the future )
 3. Run `docker-compose up -d` to start the containers or `docker-compose up` to start the containers and watch the logs
+4. In the Browser go to https://localhost and accept the self-signed certificate

 ## Usage